hssmalo/steampunkfantasy/rules.md

 # Unit Abilities and conditions:

-**Evation**[-1]
+**Evation**[-N]

 Modified the success of an area of effect.
-For example, an Area(5+) effect will no be an Area(6+) effect.
+For example, an Area(5+) effect will no be an Area(6+) effect if N=-1.
 Furhter, an Area(6+) will now be an Area(7+), where you use the open ended d6 rules to get 6.

 **Take Cover**[speed, -N]

 When unit is in given speed the unit is considered taking cover and gets -N to be hit, as indicated by to-hit table.
-Whenever this condition apply, the unit gains improve evation[+1]
+Whenever this condition apply, the unit gains evation[-1], or evation[-2] in cover providing terrain.

 **Forward Position**[N]